Azure-Samples/openai-end-to-end-baseline/README.md

    *Do not advance until this deployment is complete.*

+TODO: A `curl`-style test from the jumpbox would be pretty nice here.
+Maybe CLI/SDK call?
+Would involve installing things though on the jump box.
+The Basic allows you to test from the portal, but Azure AI Studio doesn't support that (for some odd reason) when private networking is established.

 TODO: Stopped here

 ### 5. Publish the chat front-end web app

 The baseline architecture uses [run from zip file in App Service](https://learn.microsoft.com/azure/app-service/deploy-run-package).
 This approach has many benefits, including eliminating file lock conflicts when deploying.
-The App Service's storage account is also network isolated, so you'

 > :bulb: Read through the next steps, but follow the guidance in the **Workaround** section.